rackerlabs/support-how-to/content/cloud-load-balancers/configure-SSL-certificates-on-cloud-load-balancers.md

 The following article provides information on how to configure an SSL certificate on your Load Balancer.

 Cloud Load Balancers can be configured to accept SSL connections.
 SSL-terminated load balancers decrypt the traffic at the Load Balancer and pass unencrypted traffic to the nodes behind the Load Balancer.
 This functionality can be applied to HTTP Load Balancers.
-Additionally, you can configure Server Name Indication (`SNI`) on your Cloud Load Balancer through your Rackspace Portal.
+Additionally, you can configure Server Name Indication (`SNI`) on your Cloud Load Balancer through your Cloud Control Panel.
 This allows you to serve multiple SSL certificates on a single Cloud Load Balancer.
 More information is available at this link: [Configure multiple SSL certificates on Cloud Load Balancers](https://support.rackspace.com/how-to/configure-multiple-SSL-certificates-on-cloud-load-balancers/)

 ## SSL Termination